yssource/crp/src/idioms/iterators.md

 </div>

 In both C++ and Rust, iterators can be used for reading, writing, or both.
-In Rust the use of an iterator for writing depends on the type of the elements returned.
+In Rust, the use of an iterator for writing depends on the type of the elements returned.
 In the case of `Vec<i32>` above, the `IntoIterator` trait implemented for `&mut Vec<i32>` produces an iterator over mutable references `&mut i32`, which enables modifying the values in the vector.[^mut-iterator-safety]